Giant telescope to explore far reaches of cosmos

 It is overcoming those challenges that the leaders of the project argue could lead to untold spin-offs for industry.
 They point to Wi-Fi technology as one of the best known commercial applications to come from radio astronomy, for instance.

-The first phase of construction is set to start in 2016 completion is pencilled in for 2023.
+The first phase of construction is set to start in 2016 completion is penciled in for 2023.

 DEVELOPMENT BOOST

-Bernie Fanaroff, South African project director for the SKA, said the telescope could have a real impact on social and economic development for the country and its neighbours.
+Bernie Fanaroff, South African project director for the SKA, said the telescope could have a real impact on social and economic development for the country and its neighbors.

 "A project like this is iconic; it's inspirational, and it raises the profile of science and technology in Africa dramatically, both in the eyes of the rest of the world and in the eyes of Africans."